lehathanh/acmate/README.md

-# ACMate-Lite
+# ACMate

 ACMate is a framework for testing and reverse-engineering access control (AC) policies.
 It is developed by the SVV Laboratory, SnT, University of Luxembourg.

-Here you can download the light weight version of the ACMate tool with the basic functions for access control testing.
+ACMate provides hand-on testing functions to support the Web application developers to test the access control implemented in their web-based products.

-ACMate-Lite is a Java-based extension module for Burp Suite (http://protswigger.net/burp/) that can be loaded and run seamlessly with Burp Suite proxy and spider.
-ACMate-Lite provides hand-on testing functions to support the Web application developers to test the access control implemented in their web-based products.
+ACMate is written as a Java-based extension module for Burp Suite (http://protswigger.net/burp/) that can be loaded and run seamlessly with Burp Suite proxy and spider.

-ACMate-Lite contains the following key components:
+Here you can download the light-weight version (ACMate-Lite) of the ACMate tool with the basic functions for access control testing:
 * Mining input specification from logs
 * Smartly generating AC requests using pairwise combination strategy
 * Executing AC tests, taking into account contextual parameters